Skip to content

 • Font size: Small, medium, or large

 The timecode is derived from the current frame number and the session frame rate.
-For sources with embedded timecode metadata, the source timecode is displayed alongside the session timecode.
+For sources with embedded timecode metadata (e.g. MXF files with a start timecode), the source timecode is displayed in a separate row below the session timecode.
+This can be toggled via the "Show Source Timecode" checkbox in the right-click settings menu.

 Safe Areas